ugorji/go-common/testutil/README.md

 # go-common/testutil

-This repository contains the `go-common/testutil` library (or command).
+This repository contains the `go-common/testutil` library.

 To install: